The International Capital Markets Review: France

 According to Article L621-15 of the M&FC, the enforcement committee may impose sanctions on professionals controlled by the AMF, individuals under the supervision of these professionals and other persons acting on their own.

 The aim of creating the AMF, which is vested with strong regulatory supervisory and enforcement authority, was to strengthen the protection of investors.
-In this regard, several decisions of the Supreme Court during the past few years have endorsed this position and have strengthened the advisory duties of financial services providers to inform their clients of the risks linked to financial products.
+In this regard, several decisions of the Supreme Court during the past few years have endorsed this position6 and have strengthened the advisory duties of financial services providers to inform their clients of the risks linked to financial products.
 This obligation consists not only in informing a client, but also in assessing a client's ability to properly understand the nature of speculative operations under consideration.

 In the interests of transparency, the duties of financial services providers and distributors have been increased, the general perception being that this is also justified by the market environment and the atmosphere of uncertainty produced by the 2008 financial crisis.
-Like other countries, France implemented its own institutional reform of its financial supervision system in 2008, and subsequently implemented the various European directives reforming the European financial framework.
+Similar to other countries, France implemented its own institutional reform of its financial supervision system in 2008, and subsequently implemented the various European directives reforming the European financial framework.

 The Prudential Control and Resolution Authority (ACPR) shares supervisory authority over investment firms with the AMF.
 Pursuant to Ordinance No. 2015-1024 of 20 August 2015 (the Banking Reform), the ACPR has been given resolution authority, and the scope of its powers and duties has been expanded accordingly.
 Among its extended powers, the ACPR can order the transfer of all or a portion of credits or deposits of credit institutions if the solvency or liquidity of institutions subject to its authority, or the interests of insured clients or their members, are in jeopardy or susceptible to being in jeopardy.